Major League Baseball on Fox Sports Networks: Theme music

 NJJ Music composed the original MLB on Fox theme music in 1996.
 This theme music was used exclusively from June 1996 until early May 2007.
 In mid-May 2007, an updated version was unveiled, featuring a more jazzy feel and implementing a full orchestra instead of the synth elements used by the 1996 theme.
-For the 2007 postseason, a Jochen Flach-composed slow orchestral theme was unveiled, and was used alongside the new orchestral theme for the All-Star Game and postseason from the 2007 ALCS until the 2010 All-Star Game.
+For the 2007 postseason, a Jochen Flach-composed slow orchestral theme was unveiled, and was used alongside the updated regular theme for the All-Star Game and postseason from the 2007 ALCS until the 2010 All-Star Game.
 Fox Saturday Baseball, including the prime time games starting in 2010, still used the 2007 version of the regular theme song exclusively.

 During the 2009 season, some Fox Sports regional affiliates switched to the 2007 theme while others continued using the original 1996 theme.
 However, all regional affiliates began using the 2007 theme starting with the 2011 season.

 Beginning with the 2010 postseason, both the 2007 theme and the Flach theme were replaced by the longtime NFL on Fox theme music, which began to be used for all Fox sporting events.
 However, starting in 2011 and continuing to today, various songs from the album Heroes: The Olympic Collection were used when going into commercial breaks during the All-Star Game, postseason, and other marquee games such as Red Sox-Yankees games.

 In 2014, the 2007–2010 jazz theme was brought back for regular season MLB on FS1.
 The NFL theme was retained for MLB on Fox, including Fox Saturday Baseball, Baseball Night in America, the All-Star Game and all coverage of the postseason.
 However, occasionally one of the two themes was heard on telecasts that were designated for the other, implying that the designations are slightly fluid.

-In 2020, MLB on Fox reintroduced the original 1996-2007 theme; Fox Sports regional affiliates continued to use the 2007-2010 theme until the network was rebranded to Bally Sports in 2021.
+In 2020, MLB on Fox reverted to the original 1996-2007 theme; Fox Sports regional affiliates continued to use the 2007-2010 theme until the network was rebranded to Bally Sports in 2021.
 As of the 2021 season, the original theme is now used for coverage of all games across both Fox and FS1.